 So many sheep, then cows – proper highland cattle standing beside the road looking glorious.
 Adam videoed their long hair wisping in the wind.
 One of them looked like Donald Trump and was chewing on an old plant pot.

-Each and every turn we made opened up a new and stunning view as we drove east, stopping in Durness to admire Britains largest sea cave entrance at Smoo Cave (and a pigeons nest) and then heading inland along some of the most incredible open and empty roads, to Overscaig House Hotel on Loch Shin.
+Each and every turn we made opened up a new and stunning view as we drove west, stopping in Durness to admire Britains largest sea cave entrance at Smoo Cave (and a pigeons nest) and then heading inland along some of the most incredible open and empty roads, to Overscaig House Hotel on Loch Shin.

 I wasn’t sure what to expect, I was concerned I would feel uncomfortable in this remote and isolated place, with no phone signal to call for help.
 I needn’t have worried.
 It was like being welcomed into a distant relative’s home.
 Patterned carpets, coloured bathroom suites, cushions and quirky ornaments.
 I’d normally be put off by this, but the personalities just won me over, I felt so at home.